The UK climate is particularly favourable for the breeding and multiplication of slugs.

 Understanding slug pressure on an individual farm basis is essential and taking an integrated approach to slug control will prove to be the most efficacious, far more reliable than just using slug pellets alone.

-There are 3 critical considerations for any successful integrated slug management programme.
+There are several critical considerations for any successful integrated slug management programme.

 Impact of Crop Rotation